 This stands out as one of the most important elements in determining the success of your business.
 Having the right people in place can literally make or break your business.

 Start by looking at yourself.
 What is your past management experience and background?
 Businesses change and effective managers are able to pivot and adapt.
 They are motivators and leaders with the patience to deal with a variety of different personalities.

 Do you have experience in the industry?
 If not, you may need to consider education, training or both before opening your business.
 Don’t be afraid to acknowledge your limitations, which might be overcome by hiring people that complement rather than duplicate you.

 Be realistic.
 Many of the small businesses that fail do so because they were under funded before they got started.
 What is the total start-up cost and have you included working capital for at least six months?
 Are you planning to fund the business yourself, seek a loan or approach investors?

 Banks and investors will want to see financial projections for the business, and you should too.
 Poor cash flow management can bring even healthy businesses to their knees.
 This means that you need to consider break evens, cost of goods sold, accounts receivables, accounts payables, inventory controls as well as overall operating expenses.
 And, you will need a good record keeping system to produce financial statements to monitor the financial health of the business.

-If you are ready to launch your new business and would like help with the above and more, plan to attend the SBDC StartSmart class beginning on Oct.
-13. Please contact firstname.lastname@example.org for more class information.
+If you are ready to launch your new business and would like help with the above and more, plan to attend a UGA SBDC StartSmart class.
+For more information, please visit https://georgiasbdc.org/startsmart/.

 Becky Brownlee is a consultant with the University of Georgia Small Business Development Center at Georgia Southern University and can be reached at firstname.lastname@example.org for business assistance.